flutter/website/src/content/release/breaking-changes/default-systemuimode-edge-to-edge.md

 Be aware of the following:

-1. Android plans for the workaround detailed below to be temporary.
+1. Android plans for the workaround detailed here to be temporary.
-2. Flutter plans to align with Android (and iOS) to support edge-to-edge by default within the year, so **please migrate to** **edge-to-edge before the operating system removes the ability to opt out**.
+2. Flutter plans to align with Android (and iOS) to support edge-to-edge by default within the year, so please **migrate to edge-to-edge mode before the operating system removes the ability to opt out**.

 ## Migration Guide
 To opt out of edge-to-edge by default on SDK 15, a new style attribute